A Beginner’s Guide to Working Out with Right Nutrition

 Do not neglect fat in your diet

-Dietary fat is used by your body as an energy source (1g fat = 9kcal) to fuel long periods of physical activity, and also provides essential fatty acids like omega-3.
+Fat is another important nutrient when it comes to working out with the right nutrition.
+Dietary fat is used as an energy source (1g fat = 9kcal) to fuel long periods of physical activity.
+Certain essential fatty acids like omega-3 also help lower inflammation that your body undergoes during exercise.
 So, going for a fat-free or low-fat diet when you start exercising is not a good idea.

-On the other hand, consuming too much fat may lead to excess calorie intake, which may be of particular concern if you’re trying to lose weight through exercise.
+Whereas, consuming excessive fat may lead to excess calorie intake, which may be of concern if you’re trying to lose weight.
 Research suggests getting 20% to 35% of your calories from dietary fat is sufficient to meet the requirements of low-intensity exercise.

 Vitamins and minerals are important for good exercise performance